An Introduction to Destiny Royall

 "Oh God is so good!
 We must praise our Lord of Lords and our King of Kings all the time.
 Continue to pray for our brothers and sisters turning their lives over to Christ.
 We are beacons of love and light.
 And those are big shoes to fill.
 And together, we will continue to emit light in times of darkness." -Destiny R. Jackson

 Later in 2010, Destiny began spreading the Gospel, spreading light and love and bringing folks to Christ.
-Some of Destiny's most valued ministries include topics on: ethics, wealth creation, modesty, virginity, beauty, health, prison reform, psalms, linguistics, and college.
+Some of Destiny's early and most valued ministries include topics on: ethics, wealth creation, modesty, virginity, beauty, health, prison reform, psalms, linguistics, and college.